 defaults property.
 Otherwise, add it to the relevant object in the

-"%USERPROFILE%") by default, but you probably want the Linux home directory
+"%USERPROFILE%"), but you probably want this to be your Linux home directory

 To hide a profile from the dropdown menu, set the